anuragraj/anuragraj/README.md

 - 🔭 I’m currently working on developing analysis workflows for proteomics and proteogenomics.
 - 🌱 I’m currently learning machine learning and advanced proteomics analysis methods.
-- 👯 I’m looking to collaborate on different bioinformatics analysis in field proteomics and genomics.
+- 👯 I’m looking to collaborate on different bioinformatics analyses in the field of proteomics and genomics.
 - 💬 Ask me about India.
-- 📫 How to reach me: [anuragrajtweet](https://twitter.com/anuragrajtweet)
+- 📫 How to reach me: [anuragrajtweet](https://twitter.com/anuragraj_)
 - ⚡ Fun fact: Beginner to photography